dudapa/dudapa/README.md

 ### :man_technologist: About Me :
 I graduated from the Faculty of Electrical Engineering in Pilsen in 2020, where I got a Master's degree.
 After my studies, I decided to start learning programming from scratch, before I had already had programming in C and Matlab as secondary subjects at university.
 I have to admit that I had not understand programming well, but it had seemed me very interesting.

 My journey to learn programming started with learning Python.
 I am glad for this choice, because Python helped me understand the basic of programming properly and programming terms as procedural, functional or object-orited  paradigms.
 After that, I started to learn Django, JavaScript, HTML, CSS and other technologies.
-I became really interested in programming, I really enjoy programming and I want to become a professional programmer.
+I became really interested in programming.
+I really enjoy programming and I want to become a professional programmer.

 ### :hammer_and_wrench: Languages and Tools :